 1. What is the agency’s mission?
 Do they have a mission statement?

-Pioneers-USA helps churches send Americans to join international teams all over the world who make disciples.
-What it’s all about for us: the relentless pursuit of God’s glory among the unreached.
+Pioneers-USA helps churches send Americans to join international teams who make disciples.
+What it’s all about for us is the relentless pursuit of God’s glory among the unreached.

 Here’s the official mission statement:

 Pioneers mobilizes teams to glorify God among unreached peoples

 by initiating church-planting movements in partnership with local churches.

 2. In what parts of the world does the agency work?
 With what populations?

 Pioneers focuses on church planting among unreached peoples, wherever they live.
 Most are in contexts that are primarily tribal, Hindu, unreligious, Muslim or Buddhist.
 Think of the acronym THUMB.
 More than 400 teams work with about 500 people groups in more than 80 countries.